Eshaq Jahangiri: 2017 presidential election

 In April 2017, it was announced the Jahangiri would register as a candidate for the 2017 Iranian presidential elections.
 He was successfully vetted and approved by the Guardian Council on 20 April 2017 and officially became a presidential candidate.
 Many viewed his decision to run for the presidency as a tactical decision to support Rouhani throughout the debates and then withdraw before the voting commenced.
 He withdrew on 16 May 2017.
 Later, Hassan Rouhani won the election and Jahangiri was reappointed as first vice president.

 COVID-19 outbreak

 On 4 March 2020, after the COVID-19 pandemic became known to have spread to Iran, the IranWire website reported that Jahangiri had been infected with SARS-CoV-2, the virus that causes coronavirus disease 2019.
 However, there was no immediate confirmation from Iranian officials.
 On 11 March, his infection was confirmed by semi-official Fars News Agency.
 On 15 March, his office announced that he "tested negative for coronavirus and since he has fully recovered, he returned to his office and resumed his job".

+Brothers of Jahangiri

+He has four other brothers named Ebrahim, Yaqub, Mohammad, and Mehdi, among them Mehdi is relatively more famous.

+Mohammad and Yaqub were killed during the Iran-Iraq War.

+Mehdi Jahangiri

+Mehdi Jahangiri, Brother of Ishaq, established the Tourism Financial Group and later founded the private company, "Semega" (Cultural Heritage and Tourism Investment of Iran) and the Iranian private bank, Tourism Bank.